Anatomy of rocky planets formed by rapid pebble accretion II. Differentiation by accretion energy and thermal blanketing: ADAP code modules on volatile partitioning

 For the dissolution of water in magma we calculate first the total mass of molten silicates $M_{\rm mag}$.
 We then calculate the equilibrium mass fraction of water in the melt from \cite{MatsuiAbe1986a,MatsuiAbe1986b},

 This equilibrium describes the reaction between O$^{2-}$ ions in the magma melt and gaseous H$_2$O to form dissolved OH$^{-}$ radicals \citep{Iacono-Marziano+etal2012,Ortenzi+etal2020}.
 The reaction of two OH$^{-}$ radicals to reform H$_2$O explains the square-root like pressure-dependence in equation (\ref{eq:Xwat}).
 We calculate $X_{\rm wat}$ from the water surface pressure $P_{\rm sur,H_2O}$ and then we transfer 0.1 times the difference between the equilibrium value of the water mass in the silicates and the actual value between the atmosphere and the silicates.
-The magma ocean is assumed to equilibrate with the atmosphere when the magma is present at higher levels than 80\% of the current protoplaneta radius.
+The magma ocean is assumed to equilibrate with the atmosphere when the magma is present at higher levels than 80\% of the current protoplanet radius.
+We define here magma as those spherical shells that have a melt fraction higher than $\varPhi_{\rm melt}=0.5$.